 - Activity 1.1.1 Carry out a detailed analysis of the Hydromet monitoring system (including weather, surface water, groundwater and water quality), and propose possible upgrades of the existing equipment aiming for state-of-the-art data collection e.g. through the use of the Global Hydrometry Support Facility (WMO HydroHub) Innovations Calls.
-This activity also includes: (a) the development an inventory of the available station equipment (including transmission techniques) and determination of the complementary equipment to be acquired (by adopting innovative technologies), including specifications and tenders for the five countries of the basin; and (b) carrying out a network optimization study to propose the pilot sites and the priority stations to reinstall, recover and/or acquire (as appropriate) and specify the equipment for each station as well as the list of works and actions to be undertaken. - Activity 1.1.2 Rehabilitate and upgrade old stations and install new stations, and train monitoring station observers and local communities in the operation and maintenance of new generation hydrometeorological equipment, prevention of vandalism and in the importance of sustaining observations.
-This activity will primarily rehabilitate existing stations and support installation from former projects (see list of existing stations in the five countries), however there might be new stations that need to be installed, based on the design of an optimized observation network.
-Therefore, there will be unidentified sub-projects (USPs), whose type is: "partially unidentified", i.e. the activity is identified (installation of stations), while the locations are still to be defined.
-A checklist will be used during the project implementation to assess the risks of the stations' sites and identify/implement mitigation measures, in order to ensure that all USPs comply with the Adaptation Fund Environment and Social Policies.
-In addition, the 'WMO HydroHub Innovation Calls' under component 1 also consist of USPs, whose type is: "fully unidentified, within fixed framework", as there is a defined eligibility and criteria for the activities that are based on considerations for ESP and gender compliance.
-Regular monitoring and reporting to the Adaptation Fund will be in place.
-This activity will ensure effective service delivery to stakeholders by (1) integrating the development of interoperable web-services or smartphone-based services for dissemination of the new generated data and products from the HydroSOS (activities 2.3.2, 2.5.1 and 2.5.2); and (2) involving citizens in water monitoring programmes which has a potential to improve service delivery to local-level actors. - Activity 1.1.3 Document and strengthen collaboration and synergies with other projects developing different monitoring methods for the local conditions (remote sensing, AI, crowdsourcing), in order to develop a catalogue of innovative methods and techniques implemented in other countries or in similar conditions that could be applied in the Lake Chad basin and explore their implementation at the regional level. - Activity 1.1.4 Develop a needs-based training programme and action plan for staff from national and regional institutions and train/reskill relevant NMHSs and LCBC staff in installation, maintenance and management of monitoring stations, including quality assurance, quality control aspects, data transmission and maintenance of equipment according to WMO standards and safety.
+This activity also includes: (a) the development an inventory of the available station equipment (including transmission techniques) and determination of the complementary equipment to be acquired (by adopting innovative technologies), including specifications and tenders for the five countries of the basin; and (b) carrying out a network optimization study to propose the pilot sites and the priority stations to reinstall, recover and/or acquire (as appropriate) and specify the equipment for each station as well as the list of works and actions to be undertaken. - Activity 1.1.2 Rehabilitate and upgrade old stations and install new stations, including training in operation and maintenance of the stations. - Activity 1.1.3 Document and strengthen collaboration and synergies with other projects developing different monitoring methods for the local conditions (remote sensing, AI, crowdsourcing), in order to develop a catalogue of innovative methods and techniques implemented in other countries or in similar conditions that could be applied in the Lake Chad basin and explore their implementation at the regional level.

 One of the main bottlenecks of hydromet modernization is the sustainability of the investments due to the limited capacity of the countries to operate and maintain their observational infrastructure.
 In 2019, recognizing this challenge, the Alliance for Hydromet Development was established to bring together major international development, humanitarian and climate finance institutions (including the AF), collectively committed to scale up and unite efforts to close the hydromet capacity gap by 2030.
 It aims to increase the effectiveness and sustainability of hydromet investments by forging a collaborative partnership which recognizes and leverages the respective competencies and expertise of its members.
 One of its priorities is the Systematic Observations Financing Facility (SOFF), which is the dedicated funding mechanism for the implementation of GBON.
-At this stage, Chad was approved as part of SOFF supported countries in 2022, and Niger in 2023.
-SOFF focuses only on stations registered as GBON (WMO Global Basic Observing Network), i.e., exclusively meteorological observing stations as per WMO Congress decision (surface and upper-air radio-sounding) and, as of today, the extension of SOFF to hydrological stations is under exploration (and potential implementation starting would be likely beyond this project timeline); however, meteorological stations (especially precipitation) will contribute to early warning systems in the Lake Chad Basin.
-Investments under this proposed project for these countries will focus on the acquisition, installation, and provision of related services associated with hydrological stations, to be complementary to SOFF support.
-In addition, both Chad and Niger have been selected as part of the 30 initial countries for the Early Warning for All (EW4All) coordinated assistance.
-Through Output 1.2, this, and other sustainable funding mechanisms for Hydromet monitoring will be identified in order to support operation and maintenance of the systems in all five countries in the Lake Chad Basin.
+At this stage, Chad has been approved as part of the first batch of SOFF supported countries (November 2022), and it is expected that the remaining countries be considered and approved in the second batch by mid-2023.
+Through Output 1.2, this and other sustainable funding mechanisms for Hydromet monitoring will be identified in order to support operation and maintenance of the systems in the five countries in the Lake Chad Basin.
 Major activities as part of Output 1.2 include:

-- Activity 1.2.1 Undertake an assessment of existing operating procedures and human resources capacities for Hydromet monitoring and data management making use of the WMO HydroHub Capacity and Needs Assessment; and in collaboration with all relevant stakeholders, develop recommendations and a proposal for an organizational reform strategy with an action plan to enhance institutional arrangements in the five countries of the Lake Chad basin. - Activity 1.2.2 Carry out an analysis of the organizational and institutional frameworks of the NMHSs, including the existing legal basis, funding and partnership arrangements, and propose a strategy for sustainable management (operation and maintenance) of monitoring networks. - Activity 1.2.3 Identify and recommend different financing models of the NMHSs including involving stakeholders - to build value chains for hydrological and meteorological information.
+- Activity 1.2.1 Carry out an analysis of the organizational and institutional frameworks of the NMHSs, including the existing legal basis, funding and partnership arrangements, and propose a strategy for sustainable management (operation and maintenance) of monitoring networks. - Activity 1.2.2 Identify and recommend different financing models of the NMHSs including involving private sector and stakeholders to build value chains for hydrological and meteorological information.